micro/micro/README.md

 - **Go Micro** - A pluggable RPC framework for writing microservices in Go.
 It provides libraries for service discovery, client side load balancing, encoding, synchronous and asynchronous communication.

-- **Sidecar** - A language agnostic RPC proxy with all the features of go-micro as HTTP endpoints.
-While Go is a great language for building microservices, you may also want to use other languages, so the Sidecar provides a way to integrate your other apps into the Micro world.
+- **Sidecar** - A service mesh with all the features of go-micro as HTTP endpoints.
+While Go is a great language for building microservices, you may also want to use other languages, so the sidecar provides a way to integrate your other apps into the Micro world.

 - **API** - An API Gateway that serves HTTP and routes requests to appropriate micro services.
 It acts as a single entry point and can either be used as a reverse proxy or translate HTTP requests to RPC.